ecribbie/USRA_2022/YGOB/README.md

 When creating marker assignments for these species if a gene in one species is similar to a gene in another species would we assign both of these the same marker (example call them both gene 1), assuming for simplicity that these genes are not similar to others?
 If so whcih of these terms above would imply using the same marker?
 All of them?

 **Formatting of similarities**

+The following are the authors associated to certain species on the YGOB phylogeny.
+Since each genome tab file's similarity section is then written by a different group it's structure is different.
+The following summaries very briefly describe the structure of the similarity colomns for species added by the associated groups.

 Gordon et al. (2011)